 - Finance offers

-Using this kind of intent-based data, OEMs and dealers alike can develop marketing messages that better connect with customers based on where they are in the buyer-cycle.
+Using this kind of intent-based data, OEMs and dealers can develop messaging that better connects with customers based on where they are in the buyer-cycle.

 With auto brands forced to optimize their resources and processes in response to the economic slowdown created by COVID-19, capitalizing on intent-based data will make it easier to attract net-new customers and regain lost revenue.